 A large-scale mining permit for the South A Tract is in good standing.
-All other permits involved with the oil separation process have been updated and renewed by KTIA in 2008, but will eventually require some modification to accommodate current plans to expand the production capacity of the facility.
+All other permits involved with the oil separation process were updated and renewed by KTIA in 2008, but will eventually require some modification to accommodate current plans to expand the production capacity of the facility.
 No federal government permits are required.
+CAR has filed applications for new ground water and air permits, which are currently pending before Utah State Department of Environmental Quality agencies.